113ll3/Ibmclouddocscli/reference/ibmcloud/cli_security.md

 **Examples**:
 ```
-ibmcloud sl security sshkey-edit 12345678 --label Bluemix --note testing
+ibmcloud sl security sshkey-edit 12345678 --label ibmcloud --note testing
 ```
-This command updates the SSH key with ID 12345678 and sets label to "Bluemix" and note to "testing".
+This command updates the SSH key with ID 12345678 and sets label to "ibmcloud" and note to "testing".

 ## ibmcloud sl security sshkey-list
 {: #sl_security_sshkey_list}